Matt Hardy: Feud with MVP and championship reigns (2007–2009)

 On the July 22 episode of ECW, Hardy became the number one contender to Mark Henry's ECW Championship after defeating John Morrison, The Miz and Finlay in a fatal four-way match.
-He won the title match at SummerSlam by disqualification due to interference from Henry's manager, Tony Atlas, thus he failed to win the title.
-Due to the ending of the pay-per-view match, Hardy received a rematch for the title on the next episode of ECW, but again failed to win the title when Henry pinned him after a distraction by Atlas.
-At Unforgiven, Hardy won the ECW Championship during the Championship scramble match, defeating then-champion Henry, The Miz, Finlay and Chavo Guerrero Jr. by pinning the Miz with three minutes left, marking his first world heavyweight championship win.
-He continued to feud with Henry until No Mercy, where Hardy successfully retained the title.
+He won the title match at SummerSlam on August 17 by disqualification due to interference from Henry's manager, Tony Atlas, thus he failed to win the title.
+Due to the ending of the SummerSlam match, Hardy received a rematch for the title on the next episode of ECW, but again failed to win the title when Henry pinned him after a distraction by Atlas.
+At Unforgiven on September 7, Hardy won the ECW Championship during the Championship scramble match, defeating then-champion Henry, The Miz, Finlay and Chavo Guerrero Jr. by pinning the Miz with three minutes left, marking his first world heavyweight championship win.
+He continued to feud with Henry until No Mercy on October 5, where Hardy retained the title.
 Hardy lost the title to Jack Swagger on the January 13, 2009, episode of ECW, which was taped on January 12.